nordic-institute/X-Road-development/WORKFLOW.md

 ## 10 Work initiation

-10.1 New development is initiated by preparing an enhancement proposal.
-The proposal is submitted for review and approval to X-Road Joint Development Steering Committee, according to the procedure in [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), section "Scoping Process".
+10.1 New development is initiated by preparing an enhancement request.
+The request is submitted for review and approval to X-Road Working Group, according to the procedure in [X-Road Development Model](https://github.com/nordic-institute/x-road-development/blob/master/DEVELOPMENT_MODEL.md#31-evaluate), section "Evaluate".

-10.2 Partners co-ordinate development by [X-Road Roadmap](https://github.com/vrk-kpa/xroad-joint-development/blob/master/ROADMAP.md).
-Approved proposal will be entered into [Roadmap](https://github.com/vrk-kpa/xroad-joint-development/blob/master/ROADMAP.md).
-Dependencies and effects to other components of the X-Road software and other projects must be analysed in preparing of proposals.
+10.2 The NIIS co-ordinates development by the X-Road Product Roadmap.
+Approved request will be entered into the Roadmap.
+Dependencies and effects to other components of the X-Road software and other projects must be analysed in preparing of requests.

-10.3	Vendors develop software in their repositories, on `feature` branches.
+10.3	New features are always developed on `feature` branches.

 Procedure:
-- Vendor creates its vendor repository by forking `X-Road`.
+- Contributor creates its own repository by forking `X-Road`.
-- Vendor creates `feature` branch in vendor repository by branching from `develop`.
+- Create `feature` branch by branching from `develop`.

-10.4 **Vendor version numbering.** To distinguish vendor-specific work, Vendor can label its product by attaching vendor suffix and vendor version number to X-Road semantic version number.
+10.4 **Contributor version numbering.** To distinguish contributor-specific work, Contributor can label its product by attaching contributor suffix and contributor version number to X-Road semantic version number.
 Example: `6.8.0-0.AcmeCorp.3` denotes software developed by Acme Corporation, version 3.

 ## 11	Performing and integrating work

-11.1 X-Road is collaboratively developed by the X-Road Partners.
-The Vendors working for the Partners have forked X-Road and the development work is done in the fork.
-Partners coordinate towards a common release by assigning tasks to Vendors that constantly integrate their work to the main repository.
-Vendor is required to periodically fetch updates from `X-Road/develop` and integrate into Vendor's branch as described in [Github's documentation](https://help.github.com/articles/syncing-a-fork/).
-The purpose of this is to facilitate merging of Vendor's work into `X-Road/develop`.
+11.1 X-Road is developed by the NIIS and the Contributors.
+The Contributors have forked X-Road and the development work is done in the fork.
+The NIIS coordinates towards a common release and the Contributors integrate their work to the main repository.
+Contributor is required to periodically fetch updates from `X-Road/develop` and integrate into Contributor's branch as described in [Github's documentation](https://help.github.com/articles/syncing-a-fork/).
+The purpose of this is to facilitate merging of Contributor's work into `X-Road/develop`.

-11.2 It is the responsibility of the Contracting Partner to notify the Vendor about new development added to Roadmap that might affect Vendor's development responsibilities.
+11.2 It is the responsibility of the Contributor to follow the X-Road Product Roadmap and react to changes that might affect Contributor's development responsibilities.

 ## 12 Submitting and accepting work

-12.1 Upon completion of feature development, Vendor submits a pull request to `X-Road/develop`.
-Prior to submitting the request Vendor must fetch the most recent updates from `X-Road/develop` and integrate into Vendor's branch (solve conflicts, if any).
-In practise when integration is due a `release` branch is forked out of `develop` in the Vendor's fork.
-In the `release` branch the code is developed and tested until it is ready to be taken forward.
-Once the code is ready a pull request is made from the fork's `release` branch to the `X-Road/develop` branch as described in the [Github documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
-If defects are found in the pull request review they are fixed in the fork's `release` branch and the Github pull request updates automatically.
+12.1 Upon completion of feature development, Contributor [submits a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to `X-Road/develop`.
+Prior to submitting the request Contributor must [fetch the most recent updates](https://help.github.com/articles/syncing-a-fork/) from `X-Road/develop` and integrate into Contributor's branch (solve conflicts, if any).
+If defects are found in the pull request review they are fixed in the fork's `feature` branch and the Github pull request updates automatically.
 When the pull request is eventually accepted to `X-Road/develop` the changes are synced back to fork's `develop` as described in the [Github documentation](https://help.github.com/articles/syncing-a-fork/).

 ![X-Road Integration](IMG/xroad-integration.png)

-12.2	The pull request is reviewed by Head Architect and selected representative of each Partner.
+12.2	The pull request is reviewed by the NIIS.
 Additional reviewers can be added as necessary.
 The pull request is reviewed according to the acceptance criteria that was in effect when the work on this changeset started.

 12.2.1 Feature analysis

 - Are the features OK to be accepted to the core?
-- The feature should come through the change management process and be accepted by one of the product owners.
+- The feature should come through the change management process and be accepted by the NIIS.

 12.2.2 Source code